jstetich/Lake_Water_Quality_sum/Analysis/Secchi_Trend_Analysis.md

 TSPValues  <- vector(mode = "numeric", length = 0)
 TSKPValues <- vector(mode = "numeric", length = 0)

-# This code is inefficient, since it copies vectors repeatedly on copy.
+# This code is inefficient, since it copies vectors repeatedly with each
-# but this code works no matter how many la
+# "append(), but it works and does not require us to know the number of
+# lakes

 for (MIDAS in TrendLakesMIDAS) {
    #print(MIDAS)

    thisdata <- secchi_data[secchi_data$MIDAS == MIDAS,]